 - When he's finally kidnapped by the bad guys.

 - Those Two Bad Guys: Budlofsky & Matheson.

-- Two-Face: Matheson after Saul hits him in the face with a coffee pot.
+- Two-Faced: Matheson after Saul hits him in the face with a coffee pot.

 - Unsympathetic Comedy Protagonist: All three of them.
 Red and Saul moreso.